Taking Your Own Dental Impression

 1. First Step!
 Read the instructions thoroughly and watch video (if supplied)

 As stated above, the fit of your mouth guard depends on how well you take your dental impression.
 So it starts with you.
-Take the dental impression process seriously.
+Taking your own dental impression requires focus.
+Pay attention to the directions.
 Make sure you’ve set aside time so that you’re not rushed and can focus on the task at hand.

 Take several minutes to read through the instructions and make sure you feel comfortable with the process before you start tearing things open.
 There are several good Youtube videos that are helpful.